-Today is Earth Day, a day where we all take a moment to celebrate and reflect on the natural world around us.
+Today is Earth Day, a day when we all take a moment to celebrate and reflect on the natural world around us.
 And there’s so much to celebrate!
 But there’s a serious side to this holiday, too—because with every passing year, climate change disrupts, decays, and devastates our planet.
 So, we also use Earth Day to shed light on topics like pollution, carbon emissions, and environmental preservation.
 And...you guessed it: health.

 What does health have to do with climate change, you ask?
 Well, a lot, actually.
 Of course, some issues are more obvious than others.
 For example: how pollution damages the animal products you consume, how air quality affects your lungs, and how certain types of waste disposal alter the water that you drink, wash, and cook with.
 But it might surprise you that climate change has connections to sexual and reproductive health, too.